 Now pull tight, fasten off and weave in your end.
 You should have a really tight and invisible join for the mattress stitch between the two crochet pieces.

-If you need more help or the above photo tutorial was not clear, check out my video tutorial below.
+If you need more help or the above photo tutorial was not clear, check out my video tutorial above.

-I hope you love this tutorial on how to the mattress stitch as much as I do.
+I hope you love this tutorial on how to use mattress stitch.
 If you love this tutorial and technique, please use the social media share buttons above or below and share this pattern link with the world and your friends.